- Canary Islands

 The protected space that is now known in Tenerife as Rambla de Castro was once the property of Don Hernando de Castro, who owned this space after the Spanish Conquest.

 This space is known for its luxuriant vegetation and many different types of flora, which you will be able to observe on your own while walking along the coast.

 La Casona, also known today as the Aula de la Naturaleza, was once the home of the Castro family and when you get there, you have to stop and think for a while how it must have been living in this house back in the day, in this wonderful part of Tenerife, surrounded by palm trees and with the ocean only a few feet away.

 Unfortunately when we visited the building was closed, although it looked somewhat restored, as opposed to some of the other buildings around it.

-Our impressions of Rambla de Castro: we 100% recommend this coastal path to anyone interested in walking in Tenerife and discovering the coast on foot
+We 100% recommend Rambla de Castro coastal path to anyone interested in walking in Tenerife and discovering the coast on foot.

 We did this walk at the end of February 2019 and although it wasn't a sunny day, it was a warm day and only a bit windy.

-Like we said, we entered the Rambla de Castro path from Calle Romantica I and from there we walked up to La Casona and Madro de Agua (we did not walk all the way to the Restaurante Mirador de San Pedro).
+As we said, we entered the Rambla de Castro path from Calle Romantica I and from there we walked up to La Casona and Madre de Agua (we did not walk all the way to the Restaurante Mirador de San Pedro).